 Fees and Expenses of the Fund: This table describes the fees and expenses that you may pay if you buy, sell, and hold shares of the Fund.
-Investors purchasing or selling shares of the Fund in the secondary market may be subject to costs (including customary brokerage commissions) charged by their broker.
-These costs are not included in the expense example below.
+You may pay other fees, such as brokerage commissions and other fees to financial intermediaries on the purchase and sale of Fund shares, which are not reflected in the tables and examples below.

 Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment)

 Management Fees 0.50%

 Distribution and Service (12b-1) Fees 0.00%

-Other Expenses (1) 0.01%
+Other Expenses (1) 0.02%

-Acquired Fund Fees and Expenses (2) 0.07%
+Acquired Fund Fees and Expenses (2) 0.02%

-Total Annual Fund Operating Expenses 0.58%
+Total Annual Fund Operating Expenses 0.54%

 Fee Waiver (3) (0.25)%

-Total Annual Fund Operating Expenses After Fee Waiver 0.33%
+Total Annual Fund Operating Expenses After Fee Waiver 0.29%

-- (1) Other Expenses have been restated.
-The Fund no longer engages in transactions that incur interest expense. - (2) Acquired Fund Fees and Expenses are the indirect costs of investing in other investment companies.
-The operating expenses in this fee table do not correlate to the expense ratio in the Fund's financial highlights because the financial statements include only the direct operating expenses incurred by the Fund. - (3) The Fund's adviser has contractually agreed, through at least October 31, 2024, to waive its management fees to 0.25% of the Fund's average daily net assets.
+- (1) Other Expenses includes interest expenses of 0.02%. - (2) Acquired Fund Fees and Expenses are the indirect costs of investing in other investment companies.
+The operating expenses in this fee table do not correlate to the expense ratio in the Fund's financial highlights because the financial statements include only the direct operating expenses incurred by the Fund. - (3) The Fund's adviser has contractually agreed, through at least October 31, 2025, to waive its management fees to 0.25% of the Fund's average daily net assets.
 This agreement may be terminated only by the Trust's Board of Trustees on 60 days' written notice to the Fund's adviser.

-Example: This Example is intended to help you compare the cost of investing in the Fund with the cost of investing in mutual funds and other exchange traded funds.
+Example: This Example is intended to help you compare the cost of investing in the Fund with the cost of investing in other funds.

 The Example assumes that you invest \$10,000 in the Fund for the time periods indicated and then redeem all of your shares at the end of those periods.
 The Example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same.
+The Example further assumes that the Fund's fee waiver agreement will only be in place for the term specified above.
 Although your actual costs may be higher or lower, based upon these assumptions your costs would be:

-1 Year 3 Years 5 Years 10 Years \$34 \$161 \$299 \$702
+1 Year 3 Years 5 Years 10 Years \$30 \$148 \$277 \$653

 Portfolio Turnover: The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the Example, affect the Fund's performance.
-During the most recent fiscal year, the Fund's portfolio turnover rate was 400% of the average value of its portfolio.
+During the most recent fiscal year, the Fund's portfolio turnover rate was 385% of the average value of its portfolio.

-Principal Investment Strategies: The adviser seeks to achieve the Fund's investment objective by investing in investment grade bonds primarily by purchasing exchange traded funds and applying derivative overlays intended to hedge risk or generate income.
+Principal Investment Strategies: The Adviser seeks to achieve the Fund's investment objective by investing in investment grade bonds primarily by purchasing exchange traded funds and applying derivative overlays intended to hedge risk or generate income.